Louisiana State Penitentiary: Inmate organizations

 Inmate organizations include Angola Men of Integrity, the Lifers Organization, the Angola Drama Club, the Wonders of Joy, the Camp C Concept Club, and the Latin American Cultural Brotherhood.
 Angola is also the only penitentiary in the United States where inmates are allowed to independently run their own churches, a practice founded in the penitentiary's history with slavery and one looked upon favorably by inmates.

 Angola Rodeo

 On one weekend in April and every Sunday in October, Angola holds the Angola Prison Rodeo.
 On each occasion, thousands of visitors enter the prison complex.
 Initiated with planning in 1964, the rodeo held its first events in 1965.
 Initially, it was held for prisoner recreation but attracted increasing crowds.

 The prison charges admission.
 Due to the rodeo's popularity, Angola built a 10,000-person stadium to support visitors; it opened in 2000.
 As part of the prison rodeo, the prison holds a semiannual Arts and Crafts Festival.
-In 2010, it started the Angola Prison Horse Sale, also during the rodeo.